FAForever/faf-aio-replayserver/README.md

 * Connection shenanigans, like a 'replay watcher' type connection arriving while nobody is streaming a given replay, or 'replay sender' type connections arriving in an unexpected order,
+* Connection stalling - it's not uncommon for connection from the game to never get closed on the other end, but at the same time there are valid reasons for connections to resume after dozens of minutes,
 * Ability to 'force' an end to a replay if it was taking way too long (e.g. 5 hours).